Meet the Board

 Walid is also Clinical Lecturer at the University of Sydney and Conjoint Senior Lecturer, School of Medicine, Western Sydney University.

-Professor Donald Nutbeam
+Professor Donald Nutbeam AO

-Professor of Public Health, School of Public Health, University of Sydney
+Executive Director, Sydney Health Partners and Professor of Public Health, School of Public Health, University of Sydney

-Don Nutbeam is the Executive Director of Sydney Health Partners and a Professor of Public Health at the University of Sydney.
+Don Nutbeam AO is the Executive Director of Sydney Health Partners and a Professor of Public Health at the University of Sydney.
 Sydney Health Partners is a NHMRC accredited Advanced Health and Research Translation Centre.

 Don Nutbeam’s career has spanned senior leadership positions in universities, government, health services and international organisations including WHO and the World Bank.
 He was formerly Vice-Chancellor of the University of Southampton, UK, Provost of the University of Sydney, and Head of Public Health for the UK Government.
 He is a public health scientist with research interests in the social and behavioural determinants of health, and in the development and evaluation of public health interventions.
 His current research focusses on the development and testing of interventions to improve health literacy in different populations.